Tashish97/Ashish-Portfolio/README.md

 4. Other Projects to show my knowledge on few but not limited, Machine Learning Algorithms on Github.
 5. Click on the **Title of Projects** to go to their respective GitHub Repositories.

-**NOTE: Sometimes the live links may take a bit of time to load but that is due to waking up the service, your understanding is appreciated**
+**NOTE: Sometimes the live links may take a bit of time to load but that is due to waking up the service from hibernation state, your patience is appreciated**

 # [Project 1: Multi Disease Prediction System](https://github.com/Tashish97/multiDiseasePredict)
 **Type      :Classification, Regression**